CodechefVaibhav/AIAgent/README.md

 ### ✅ Also includes:

 - `Dockerfile` for MCP + weather agent
-- `docker-compose.yml` to run it all together (can be generated on request)
+- `docker-compose.yml` to run it all together
 ```